 Biden speaks with families of Americans missing in Israel, possibly among hostages held by Hamas

-President Biden on Friday spoke for over an hour with families of 14 Americans who are missing following Hamas' attack on Israel, according to the White House and a source familiar with the conference call.
+President Biden on Friday spoke for over an hour with families of 14 Americans who are missing following Hamas' attack on Israel.
+At an event in Philadelphia, he spoke about his conversation with them.

+"They're going through agony not knowing what the status of their sons, daughters, husbands, wives, children, are," he said.
+"You know, it's gut-wrenching."

+"I assured them of my personal commitment to do everything possible to return every missing American to their families," he continued.
+"We're working around the clock to secure the release of Americans held by Hamas, in close cooperation with Israel and our partners around the region.
+We're not going to stop until we bring them home."

-The president, joined by Special Envoy for Hostage Affairs Roger Carstens, National Security Advisor Jake Sullivan, Undersecretary of State John Bass, and National Security Council Coordinator for the Middle East Brett McGurk, spoke with families of 14 Americans still unaccounted for, the White House said.
+The president was joined on the phone call with the families by special envoy for Hostage Affairs Roger Carstens, national security adviser Jake Sullivan, Undersecretary of State John Bass, and National Security Council coordinator for the Middle East Brett McGurk, the White House said.

-"The president conveyed directly to these families that they have been in his prayers and reaffirmed for them that the United States government is doing everything possible to locate and bring home their loved ones," National Security Council spokesman John Kirby told reporters.
+National Security Council spokesman John Kirby said the president told the families they've been in his prayers, and expressed the United States' commitment to doing everything possible to bring their loved ones home.

+"We're working round the clock to secure the release of Americans held by Hamas, in close cooperation with Israel and our partners around the region," the president said Friday afternoon during an unrelated speech in Philadelphia.
+"We're not going to stop until we bring them home."

 White House and State Department officials tried to answer questions from families on the call.